Copyright 1994 - 2023 Bill's Bible Basics

 1 Peter 2:3-6, KJV

 If there is one thing of which I am certain, it is that God's true Holy Spirit is consistent in what it teaches us.
 It is not like the spirit of confusion which has filled modern Christianity with so many different false doctrines and odd manifestations.
-In his first Epistle to the church at Corinth, the Apostle Paul not only prays for spiritual and doctrinal unity within the fledgling church, but he also plainly states that God is not the author of confusion.
-Not only that, but in full agreement with what was taught by our Lord, by Peter, by Stephen and by others, Paul also tells us that Jesus Christ is the Spiritual Rock in our lives, the Foundation Stone; and that it is not the foundation stone of some physical church building.
+In his first Epistle to the Church at Corinth, the Apostle Paul not only prays for spiritual and doctrinal unity within the fledgling Church, but he also plainly states that God is not the author of confusion.
+Not only that, but in full agreement with what was taught by our Lord, by Peter, by Stephen and by others, Paul also informs us that Jesus Christ is the Spiritual Rock in our lives, the Foundation Stone; and that it is not the foundation stone of some physical church building.
 Please consider the following verses:

 "Now I beseech you, brethren, by the name of our Lord Jesus Christ, that ye all speak the same thing, and that there be no divisions among you; but that ye be perfectly joined together in the same mind and in the same judgment."